ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 blob.am5prdstr12a.store.core.windows.net.
 60 IN A 1.2.3.5
 ```

 As you can see above, after we turn on Private Endpoints for a particular service, we get another DNS indirection.
-This coincides with the name of the Private DNS Zone in which we have to create our records.
+This zone coincides with the name of the Private DNS Zone in which we have to create our records to enable private connectivity.

 {{<alert icon="lightbulb" cardColor="#097969" iconColor="#AFE1AF" textColor="#f1faee">}}
 **TIP:** You can read more about how this works in the Microsoft [documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-private-endpoints#dns-changes-for-private-endpoints).